P-90: Sound

-Being a single-coil design, the tone of a P-90 is somewhat brighter than a humbucker, though not quite as crisp and bright as Fender's single-coil pickups.
+Being a single-coil-design, the tone of a P-90 is somewhat-brighter than a humbucker, though not quite as crisp and bright as Fender's single-coil pickups.
 The tone therefore shares some of the single coil traits, but having large amounts of midrange and often described as “thick".
-The reason behind the tonal difference between P-90s and Fender single-coil pickups is due to P-90s using bar magnets set under the polepieces, much like a humbucker, whereas Fender single-coils use rod magnets as the polepieces.
+The reason behind the tonal difference between P-90s and Fender single-coil pickups is due to P-90s using bar-magnets set under the pole-pieces, much like a humbucker, whereas Fender single-coils use rod magnets as the polepieces.
 Popular guitars that use or have the option of using P-90s are the Gibson SG, Gibson Les Paul, and the Epiphone Casino.
-Fender Jazzmaster pickups are often confused with the P-90; however, their only similarity is cosmetic, since there are many significant visual, dimensional and electrical differences.
+Fender Jazzmaster pickups are often confused with the P-90; however, their only similarity is cosmetic, since there are many significant visual, dimensional, and electrical differences.

-The placement of the guitar pickups by Gibson before World War II emphasised the treble response to compensate for the low frequencies of the electronics in the bass.
+The placement of the guitar pickups by Gibson before World War II emphasized the treble-response to compensate for the low frequencies of the electronics in the bass.
 The increased output and high end afforded by the P-90 design allowed the company to position the pickup closer to the neck.

-All Gibson P-90 pickups (vintage and otherwise) were machine wound on Leesona coil winding machines, although their electrical specifications may vary slightly due to variations in the winding.
-In common with many other modern pickup types, there are two versions of modern P-90: neck and bridge.
-Their DC resistance tends to be around 8 kΩ.
+All Gibson P-90 pickups (vintage and otherwise) were machine-wound on Leesona coil-winding machines, although their electrical specifications may vary slightly due to variations in the winding.
+In common with many other modern pickup-types, there are two versions of modern P-90s: Neck and bridge.
+Their DC resistance tends to be around 8kΩ.
 Early P-90 pickups made before approximately 1974 were manufactured with no difference in the bridge and neck position and were interchangeable.
-After winding, pickups were hung on a rack holding twenty pickups and assembled according to the model of guitar they were to be used on (Soap Bar or Dog Ear).
+After winding, pickups were hung on a rack holding twenty pickups and assembled according to the model of guitar they were to be used on (Soap-Bar or Dog-Ear).
 Earlier pickups (around 1952) had Alnico 3 magnets, but in 1957 Gibson switched to the stronger Alnico 5.